 We know that education is essential to women’s futures, but there is not enough of a focus on keeping girls in school.
 We also know that cash relief can provide women with choice and dignity, and help ease tensions over money and reduce violence at home.
-And there’s overwhelming evidence that when they are empowered to reach their potential, women and girls can be powerful agents of positive change—but they aren’t always listened to or recognized as leaders who can help their families and communities emerge from crisis.
+And there’s overwhelming evidence that when they are empowered to reach their potential, women and girls can be powerful agents of positive change—but they aren’t always listened to or recognised as leaders who can help their families and communities emerge from crisis.

 What is the IRC doing differently?

 At the IRC, we help people whose lives and livelihoods are shattered by conflict and disaster to survive, recover and gain control of their future.
-We prioritize help for the most vulnerable and, in 1996, we were the first humanitarian aid group to develop an international aid team dedicated to preventing violence against women and girls.
+We prioritise help for the most vulnerable and, in 1996, we were the first humanitarian aid group to develop an international aid team dedicated to preventing violence against women and girls.